-Any student who violates the drugs, alcohol, mood altering, and drug paraphernalia policy will be prohibited from extracurricular activities, school dances, and/or school sponsored field trips for the remainder of the school year with a possible continuation of up to 365 days from the date of the violation.
+\\ Any student who violates the drugs, alcohol, mood altering and drug paraphernalia policy will be prohibited from attending school dances for one (1) calendar year.

 4.5 Tobacco/E-Cigarettes Policy

 Student use or possession of tobacco products, e-cigarettes (including vaping) or paraphernalia are not permitted on school property at any time.
 (Including chewing tobacco) Failure to comply with this regulation will result in the following response: